12AbBa/eotd/README.md

 This is the website for the EoTD (Equation of The Day), by Zongshu Wu.
 Every day, I post a mathematical expression (usually an equation), and then give a brief explanation.
 Together, all of the EoTDs form a coherent whole, a guide to advanced mathematics.

 The length of this series may seem to clash with the subtitle of "A brief guide to higher math" -- but this is only because there is an immense amount of math out there!
-Relative to other sources, this series is meant to be short, yet provide
+Relative to other sources, this series is meant to be short, yet still provide key mathematical intuitions.

 Let $0\in\mathbb N$.